 Under ASX Listing Rule 3.1A, certain material information does not need to be disclosed if it falls within the scope of the confidentiality exemption in that Listing Rule.
-Once it is determined that a matter is material, the Company Secretary, in consultation with the Managing Director or the Chairman, will also consider whether it could be considered confidential.
+Once it is determined that a matter is material, the Managing Director, in consultation with the Chairman and/or the Company's Legal Counsel, will also consider whether it could be considered confidential.
 Confidential means confidential as a matter of fact.
 An entity may give information to third parties in the ordinary course of its business and activities and continue to satisfy Listing Rule 3.1A.2 provided the entity retains control over the use and disclosure of the information.
 ASX would be likely to consider that information has ceased to be confidential if the information, or part of it, becomes known either selectively or generally, whether inadvertently or deliberately.
-If information becomes known by others in circumstances where the entity does not retain control of its use and disclosure, Listing Rule 3.1A.2 will not be satisfied, regardless of whether the entity or a third party disclosed the information.
+If information becomes known by others in circumstances where the entity does not retain control of its use and disclosure, Listing Rule 3.1.A.2 will not be satisfied, regardless of whether the entity or a third party disclosed the information.

-It is imperative that all material information be immediately disclosed to the Company Secretary.
-Only the Company Secretary, in consultation with the Managing Director or the Chairman, can decide that a matter should not be disclosed because it falls within the confidentially exemption.
+It is imperative that all material information be immediately disclosed to the Managing

+Director.
+Only the Managing Director, in consultation with the Chairman and/or the Company's Legal Counsel, can decide that a matter should not be disclosed because it falls within the confidentially exemption.
 However, to assist with these decisions, the relevant staff should provide details as to why they consider the information may be confidential.

-If a staff member considers that material information could be confidential, then the staff member (with the assistance of the Company Secretary) should take all necessary steps to ensure that the information remains confidential.
+If a staff member considers that material information could be confidential, then the staff member (with the assistance of the Managing Director) should take all necessary steps to ensure that the information remains confidential.
 For instance, that information should not be disclosed to external parties except on the basis of a written confidentiality undertaking.